 What happens if a student gets the virus while at home and is not able to do their school work?

 Students should contact their professor directly and advise them of the situation.
 Students may also contact Student Health and Counseling for assistance.

 What is the importance of staying home?

 Limiting contact with others is best for your health and for the health of others.
 Even if you don’t have symptoms, you might be spreading the COVID-19 virus.
 The more we can slow down the spread of the virus, the better equipped our health care system is to handle the number of cases.

 Does Health Services have COVID-19 tests?

 At this point all testing is being handled by the Virginia Department of Health state laboratory.
 Roanoke College staff will coordinate with local VDH officials.

 What is Roanoke College doing to protect employees who are still working and coming on campus?

-In addition to remote learning, social distancing, limited in-person meetings and increased disinfection of campus buildings, employees who are at-risk or who are caring for someone at-risk can request to work from home.
+In addition to remote learning, social distancing, no in-person meetings and increased disinfection of campus buildings, employees who are at-risk or who are caring for someone at-risk can request to work from home.
 Employees who cannot work from home may request a leave of absence, drawing from the five extra days of leave recently given to employees in this category, on top of their other accrued-leave balances.

 How is Roanoke College protecting the community?